Continuing Education – Distilled, Practical & Advanced Knowledge

 We must take a whole life cycle approach to healthy material sourcing that considers the spectrum of upstream and downstream impacts of decarbonization and supports equitable outcomes for communities.

-Filmed live at AIA Seattle’s 2022 Practicing Equity & Advocacy in Rapid Decarbonization summit, this session investigates healthy building strategies, labor and supply chain implications, materials toxicity and chemical concerns that affect the lived experiences of users.
-Presenters also explore historical and current community design practices that either inhibit or lead to healthier buildings.
+Presenters investigate healthy building strategies, labor and supply chain implications, materials toxicity and chemical concerns that affect users.
+Presenters also explore community design practices that either inhibit or lead to healthier buildings.

 Presenter: